NManyathi/AWS_AI_Scientist/data-analysis-python/README.md

 ---

-# 📘 Data Analysis with Python — Lessons, Exercises, and Mini-Projects
+# 📘 Data Analysis with Python — Exercises, and Mini-Projects

 This repository contains my learning progress and practice work for the **Data Analysis** section of the **AWS AI Scientist Scholarship (Udacity)**.
 It covers **Python data analysis fundamentals** using Jupyter, NumPy, Pandas, Matplotlib, and Seaborn.
-Each lesson includes guided exercises and a mini-project demonstrating hands-on application of the concepts learned.
+All code, datasets, and analysis examples here are my own work — created independently to strengthen my understanding of each concept.
+Only the **Pandas lesson** references data provided through Udacity coursework; all other exercises and projects are fully self-developed.

 ---